ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/03-dns-and-https/index.md

 ---
-title: "Cloud Resume Challenge: DNS and HTTPS"
+title: "Configuring DNS and HTTPS"
 date: "2024-03-07T08:56:00.000Z"
-description: "Configuring Route 53 and CloudFront."
+description: "Using Route 53 to manage DNS, and CloudFront with AWS Certificate Manager to serve a static website over HTTPS."
 ---

 Before I begin with the technical work, I want to quickly cover terminology.
-This project is named The Cloud Resume Challenge but the word resume is less commonly used in the United Kingdom, where I live, when compared to Curriculum Vitae or CV.
-There is a [difference](https://www.grammarly.com/blog/cv-resume/) in that a resume should be a summary of relevant experience and skills tailored towards a specific job, whereas a CV is more academically focused and usually a complete history.
-Resume is probably the more appropriate description of the document that I intend to publish with this project, but nevertheless they are treated almost interchangeably in my country so I will use CV as the more popular term.
+This project is named The Cloud Resume Challenge but the word "resume" is less commonly used in the United Kingdom, where I live, when compared to "Curriculum Vitae" or "CV".
+There is a [difference](https://www.grammarly.com/blog/cv-resume/) in that a resume should summarise relevant experience and skills tailored towards a specific job, whereas a CV is more academically focused and usually includes a complete personal history.
+"Resume" is probably the more appropriate description of the document that I intend to publish with this project; nevertheless, they are treated almost interchangeably in my country so I will use "CV" as the more popular term.

 The reason that terminology is suddenly important, is that I am at a point where I want to configure a custom domain to access my S3 static website.
 The website endpoint generated for the AWS bucket will be something like bucket-name-here.s3-website.eu-west-2.amazonaws.com which is hard to remember and doesn't look great from a _personal brand_ point-of-view.

 I have registered benjamesdodwell.com and would like to use a subdomain, such as cv.benjamesdodwell.com for this project.
 Namecheap are the registrar and they provide an email forwarding service that I would like to continue using, but I would also like to use AWS Route 53 to manage DNS for this project.
-So, my plan is leave Namecheap managing the root domain but create name server (NS) DNS records for the cv subdomain.
+So, my plan is continue using Namecheap for managing the root domain but create name server (NS) DNS records for the cv subdomain so that it can be managed by Route 53.

 The first step is to create a public hosted zone in Route 53 for cv.benjamesdodwell.com.
 This automatically creates start of authority (SOA) and name server (NS) records, and the values of these NS records can then be used for the cv subdomain on Namecheap.
 Once the records propagate, I'll have the split control that I'm looking for.
 ```